 When another driver causes your accident, it can leave you with injuries and losses that could have been avoided.
 You should not have to pay for your medical costs on your own.
 A Biloxi defective back-up signals accident lawyer can help you seek a settlement that reflects your injuries and expenses going forward.

-Emotional trauma may be part of the settlement, especially if you cannot enjoy life as you did before the crash.
 Look to the team at the Morris Bart law firm for guidance and to help you receive the fairest possible settlement.
 If your case qualifies, we can take over negotiations with the insurer on your behalf, leaving you more time to heal.
-For a free case review, contact us at (228) 357-9621 today.
+For a free case review, contact us today.

 Questions?Call (228) 357-9621

 to find a Morris Bart office near you.